legionJP/DBMS_MYSQL/MySQL_Guide/Intro_to_SQL/Tables_DataTypes_Keys.md

 When a table is related to another table via a foreign key column, then the referenced column value must exist in the other table.
 ```

-#Logical DATABASE Structure
+## Logical DATABASE Structure

 The logical structure of a database is represented using a diagram known as the Entity Relationship Diagram (ERD).
  It is a visual representation of how the database will be implemented into tables during physical database design,
 using a Database Management System (DBMS),like MySQL or Oracle

- three ways in which entity instances can be related to each other:
+Three ways in which entity instances can be related to each other:

 One-to-one relationships